vetux/xng/engine/include/xng/rendergraph/shaderscript/README.md

   - Literal types are uppercase (e.g. `int` in glsl becomes `Int` in C++)
   - Arrays are instantiated like this `ArrayX<COUNT> b = std::vector{VALUES...}`
   - User Defined types are instantiated through either `Object<TYPENAME> o` or using the DefineStruct / DeclareStruct interface.
+    - When using the DefineStruct macro for Buffer types users can generate both the cpu and gpu side structure definitions with automatic layout and padding handling for the cpu side structure.

 #### Variable Initialization
   - Default constructed variables are undefined just like in glsl e.g. `vec2 v;` produces an uninitialized variable that cannot be used until it is assigned a value.